-RCSS operate a full Risk Register outlining risks and mitigation in key areas - Operational, Governance, Financial, Legal & Regulatory Compliance and External.
+RCSS operate a full Risk Register outlining risks and mitigation in key areas - Operational, Governance, Finance, Legal & Regulatory Compliance and External.
 The Risk Register is reviewed annually by the Board to set our risk profile and assess any emerging or increasing threats or risks.
 Staff conduct risk assessments for all activities and these are reviewed and signed off by Senior Management Team.
-The Trustees have assessed risks to the service and acted to put in place systems to mitigate those risks.
-The Trustees' Audit and Risk Subgroup meets quarterly to review risks, policies and procedures.
-Over the year this group has been reviewing and revising its policies regarding business risks, HR risks, financial risks, premises risks, health and safety and other identified risk factors.
+The Trustees have assessed risk and acted to put in place systems to mitigate those risks.
+The Trustees' Audit & Risk Subgroup meets quarterly to review risks, policies, and procedures.
+Over the year the group has been reviewing and revising its policies regarding business risks, HR risks, financial risks, premises risks, health and safety and other identified risk factors.